-Balance Sheet Reconciliation (in mln EUR) dimanche 31 décembre 2017 samedi 31 d écembre 2016

-umanene 31 Row in transitional Jamea Jr a Row in transitional

-own funds template own funds template

-IFRS Balance IFRS Balance

-sheet (Table Annex VI) sheet (Table Annex VI)

-Assets (EURm)

-Intangible assets 2 2

-Goodwill 1 8 1 8

-Other intangible assets 1 8 1 3

-Liabilities (EURm)

-Financial liabilities measured at amortised cost 16 415 13 648

-Deposits 16 239 13 648

-Subordinated financial liabilities 176 46 0

-Debt securities issued 0,5 10 0,5

-, - ,-

-Provisions 0 0

-Pensions and other post employment defined benefit obligations 0,3 0,02 15

-Equity (EURm)

-Capital 83 83

-Paid up capital 83 1 83 1

-Share premium 521 1 721

-Equity instruments issued other than capital 0 0

-Other equity 0 0

-Accumulated other comprehensive income 56 70

-Items that will not be reclassified to profit or loss 8 7

-Tangible assets 4 3 4

-Actuarial gains or (-) losses on defined benefit , 7.26 7 7.26pension plans 4 3;26a 3 3;260

-Items that may be reclassified to profit or loss 48 63

-Hedging derivatives.
-Cash flow hedges [effective portion] 5 3;11 18

-Available-for-sale financial assets 43 3;26a 45 3;260

-Retained earnings 298 193

-Previous years retained earnings 247 2 157 2

-Other reserves 52 3 35 3

-Revaluation reserves 0 0

-Other reserves 0 0

-(-) Treasury shares 0 0

-Profit or loss attributable to owners of the parent 40 104 2

-(-) Interim dividends 0 0

-Minority interests [Non-controlling interests] 0 0

-TOTAL EQUITY 999 1 171
+31/12 2018 31/12/ 2017 Rowin Row i transitional own funds template transitional ow funds templat IFRS Balance (Table Annex VI) IFRS Balance (Table Annex V Assets (EURm) sheet (Tuble Affick VI) sheet (Tuble Alliex V ntangible assets 2 2 Goodwill 1 8 1 Other intangible assets 0 8 1 Liabilities (EURm) Financial liabilities measured at amortised cost 16 989 16 415 Deposits 16 988 16 239 Subordinated financial liabilities 184 46 176 4 Debt securities issued Other financial liabilities 0,5 0,5 Provisions 0 in 2018 not 0 in 2017 no Pensions and other post employment defined benefit obligations 0,1 included in OCI of COREP 0,3 included in O 5 11 (FUD.)
+Equity (EURm) Capital 83 83 Paid up capital 83 1 83 Unpaid capital which has been called up 0 1 0 Share premium 521 1 521 Equity instruments issued other than capital 0 - 0 Equity component of compound financial instruments 0 0 Other equity instruments issued 0 0 Other equity 0 0 Accumulated other comprehensive income 29 56 Items that will not be reclassified to profit or loss 6 8 Tangible assets 2 3 4 Intangible assets 0 0 Actuarial gains or (-) losses on defined benefit pension plans 4 3 4 3;26 Non-current assets and disposal groups classified as held for sale 0 0 Share of other recognised income and expense of investments in subsidaries, joint ventures and associates 0 0 Changes in fair value of equity instruments measured at fair value through other -1 in 2018 not included in OCI 0 comprehensive income of COREP Items that may be reclassified to profit or loss 23 48 Hedge of net investments in foreign operations [effective 0 0 portion] Foreign currency translation 0 0 Hedging derivatives.
+Cash flow hedges [effective portion] 11 3;11 5 3;: Fair value changes of debt instruments measured at fair value through other comprehensive income 12 3 Available-for-sale financial assets 0 3 43 3;2 Non-current assets and disposal groups classified as held for sale 0 0 Share of other recognised income and expense of investments in subsidaries, joint ventures 0 0 and associates Retained earnings 304 2 298 Previous years retained earnings Other reserves 250 54 3 247 52 Revaluation reserves 0 3 0 Other reserves 0 0 Reserves or accumulated losses of investments in subsidaries, joint ventures and associates 0 0 Other 0 0 (-) Treasury shares Profit or loss attributable to owners of the parent 0 148 0 40 (-) Interim dividends 0 0 -) interim dividends Minority interests [Non-controlling interests] 2 0 Accumulated Other Comprehensive Income 2 in 2018 not included in OCI 0 of COREP Other items 0 0